dabeaz/curio/docs/reference.rst

    A tuple of exception information obtained from :py:func:`sys.exc_info` if the task crashes for some reason.
 Potentially useful for debugging.

+.. attribute:: Task.cancelled

+   A boolean flag that indicates whether or not the task was cancelled.

 .. attribute:: Task.terminated

    A boolean flag that indicates whether or not the task has run to completion.